zodimo/TicTacToeWithBettingOnChain/README.md

 - run `:l Deploy`
 - run `writeTicTacToeValidator` , this will write to testnet/ticTacToe.plutus

 ## Validator requirement implementation onchain

+(if not implemented && True is used )

 - [ ] can join initiated game

   - [x] game initiated with valid parameters (enforced by types)
   - [x] initiated game value must match the bet value
   - [ ] joining value must match the bet value
   - [ ] output value goes to script
   - [ ] output gamestate is valid
-    - playerTwoPubKeyHash value is added from command
+    - [ ] playerTwoPubKeyHash value is added from command

 - [ ] can make move
   - [x] current gamestate with valid params (enforced by types)